pietroppeter/nimib/README.md

 and [counter](https://pietroppeter.github.io/nimib/counters.html) for examples of how to create widgets using it.
 In [caesar](https://pietroppeter.github.io/nimib/caesar.html) we have an example of a karax app that implements [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher).

+### highlighting
+Code blocks produced by `nbCode` are statically highlighted, but code in markdown code blocks are dynamically highlighted using
+[highlightjs](https://highlightjs.org/).
+The dynamic highlighting can be disabled by running `nb.disableHighlightJs()`.
+The supported languages are the ones listed as "common" [here](https://highlightjs.org/download/) plus Nim, Julia and Latex.

+Highlight styling classes are the same of [highlightjs](https://highlightjs.org/) and you can pick a different styling (`atom-one-light` is default for light mode, `androidstudio` is default for dark mode).

 ### latex